This date paste recipe uses very few simple ingredients and is the perfect healthy sweetener. It can be used in so many ways and is so easy!

 How to Make Date Paste

 Making date paste is really the only way to do it, do they even sell it?
-If they do, I can guarantee that it’s price marked disgustingly high because they can.
-All you need to do it:
+If they do, I can guarantee that it's price marked disgustingly high because they can.
+All you need to do is:

 - Pit your dates if they’re not already seedless.